j-a-kowalkowska/WEB-DEV-PART-1/README.md

 ## About This Repository

 In this repository, I will be documenting my progress as I work through the course **"Kurs Tworzenia Stron WWW cz.
-I - HTML, CSS, RWD"**.
+I - HTML, CSS, RWD"** by Mateusz Maj.
 This course covers the basics of web development, focusing on HTML, CSS, and Responsive Web Design (RWD).

 ## Course Overview